-Product of: Netherlands
+Product of: Italy

 Some men are described as being heroic, but Maggiore Galliano was truly an Italian legend at the end of the 19th century.
-Born 1846, in Vicoforte Mondovì in Italy’s Piedmont region, he enrolled at the military college in Asti at the tender age of twelve with a brilliant military career ahead of him.
+Born 1846, in Vicoforte Mondovì in Italy's Piedmont region, he enrolled at the military college in Asti at the tender age of 12 with a brilliant military career ahead of him.
 In 1887, Maggiore Galliano volunteered to fight in Africa where he led the 3rd Battalion in the Italian 1887-1896 campaign in Abyssinia (today known as Ethiopia).

 Galliano became a hero after holding the Fort of Enda Jesus near the ancient city of Makallè against the Abyssinian army, facing bewildering odds (outnumbered some 36 to 1 against 80,000 adversaries) for 44 days until receiving orders on 20 January 1896 to abandon the fort.
 It was an incredible feat and he received an immediate promotion to Lieutenant Colonel and was subsequently recognised with a silver medal by the King of Italy.